 Schedule your flight to the Washington Dulles International Airport.
 The group will meet at a nearby hotel where we will have a Welcome Reception at 6 p.m. followed by dinner at 7 p.m.

 DAY 2 Manassas: Confederate Victories, Union Disarray

-The Battle of Antietam (Sharpsburg), September 17, 1862, was the bloodiest single day battle in American history with 23,100 men killed or wounded.
+The Battle of Antietam (Sharpsburg), September 17, 1862, was the bloodiest single-day battle in American history with 23,100 men killed or wounded.
 Although neither side gained a decisive victory, Lee’s withdrawal and failure to carry the war effort effectively into the North caused Great Britain to postpone recognition of the Confederacy.
-It also gave President Lincoln the opportunity to compose and later issue the Emancipation Proclamation on January 1, 1863, declaring all slaves free in the states still in rebellion.
+It also allowed President Lincoln to compose and later issue the Emancipation Proclamation on January 1, 1863, declaring all slaves free in the states still in rebellion.

 DAY 4 Gettysburg: Days One and Two

 The Battle of Gettysburg, lasting three days, July 1, 2, and 3, 1863, was the bloodiest battle and the turning point of the Civil War.
 More than 50,000 Americans on both sides were casualties.
 Gettysburg was General Lee’s final attempt to carry the war north.
 Although nearly two years of fierce fighting still lay ahead, after Gettysburg the prospects of a Union victory changed from if to when.
 We will stand at Little Round Top, where the 20th Maine Regiment, led by Colonel Joshua Chamberlain, repulsed several Confederate assaults and preserved the Union position at Cemetery Ridge.
 This action was described by author Michael Shaara in his epic narrative The Killer Angels.